 You may not need to edit the gas fees on normal days.
 This is only required if there is heavy congestion on the network, and the base fees are frequently fluctuating.

-- Let's create a sample transaction on Avalanche Mainnet, in which we will be sending 0.1 AVAX to a receiver using the MetaMask.
-By clicking Next we can review gas fees and the amount which we want to send.
+Let's create a sample transaction on Avalanche Mainnet, in which we will be sending 0.1 AVAX to a receiver using Core.
+Four predefined gas settings can be seen, which are Core's inbuilt gas estimation.
+To set a custom fee select “Custom” and enter the gas amount to use.
+By clicking on the Settings icon, we can review gas fees and the amount which we want to send.

-- On this page, you can edit the priority fee (gas tip cap) and max fee (max fee cap) using the advanced options or you can use the MetaMask's inbuilt gas estimation.
-You can estimate the max fee as shown on snowtrace which represents the average max fee over the last 3 seconds.
+On this page, you can edit the priority fee (Max Priority Fee) and base fee (Max base fee).
+You can estimate the max fee as shown on Snowtrace, which represents the average max fee over the last 3 seconds.
 For more detailed statistics, you can have a look here.

-- If the network activity is high, you have to edit the priority and max fees accordingly, as given on snowtrace.
-Consider the example below, where the average max fee is 30 GWEI (nAVAX).
+If the network activity is high, you have to edit the priority and max fees accordingly, as given on Snowtrace.
+Consider the example below, where the average max fee is 26 Gwei (nAVAX).

-- It is recommended to set the max fee cap as the maximum price that you are willing to pay for a transaction, no matter how high or low the base fee will be, as you will only be charged the minimum of base fee and the max fee cap, along with a small priority fee above the base fee.
-Apart from that, MetaMask will indicate you whether you are paying extra price than required, so you should not have to worry about getting overcharged.
-Now let's edit the max fee to 40 GWEI.
+It is recommended to set the max fee cap as the maximum price that you are willing to pay for a transaction, no matter how high or low the base fee will be, as you will only be charged the minimum of base fee and the max fee cap, along with a small priority fee above the base fee.
+Now let's edit the max fee to 35 Gwei.
 This would ensure that our transaction would not fail until the base fee would exceed this amount.
-We can set a priority fee to anything between 0 and 40 GWEI.
-More the priority fee faster will be the transaction.
-For this example, let's set this to 2 GWEI.
-However you can always rely on MetaMask's automatic estimate instead of opting for advanced options.
-Now, save and confirm the transaction.
+We can set a priority fee to anything between 0 and 35 Gwei.
+The higher the priority fee, the faster the transaction will be.
+For this example, let's set this to 2 Gwei.
+Now, save and send the transaction.